Proprietary trading: Regulation

 Following the 2008 financial crisis, some jurisdictions introduced restrictions on proprietary trading by banks.
 In the United States, the Volcker Rule limits deposit-taking institutions from engaging in certain types of prop trading.
 Independent proprietary trading firms, which do not take customer deposits, are generally not subject to these prohibitions.

-Famous traders

-Trader Nick Leeson took down Barings Bank with unauthorized proprietary positions.
-UBS trader Kweku Adoboli lost $2.3 billion of the bank's money and was convicted for his actions.

-Armin S, a German private trader, sued BNP Paribas for €152m because they refused to deliver 3000 units of structured products which they erroneously sold him for €108.80 each, but actually worth €54,400 each, and did act to reverse the error within the allowed time.
+Business models

+Proprietary trading can be carried out under several organizational and operational models, including independent trading firms and regulated banks, with differences largely driven by regulation, market access, and risk controls.
+Retail proprietary trading firms evaluate traders using demo or live accounts before allocating capital.
+Successful traders are compensated through a profit-sharing arrangement.

+Demographics and market trends

+By the mid-2020s, the demographic profile of proprietary traders shifted significantly toward younger generations.
+The accessibility of remote funding programs and the gamification of trading challenges have driven a surge in participation among Gen Z and Millennials.